 You might start to see that you’re still being too ambitious with your travel itinerary so take this opportunity to simplify.

 It is important to remember that this isn’t about planning every second of your trip.
 You’ll drive yourself crazy doing that, but you’ll save a lot of money — and frustration — by planning as much as possible.

-If you’re a new traveler, I suggest starting your trip in an English speaking country.
+If you’re a new traveler, I suggest starting your trip in an English-speaking country.
 London is an excellent place to start.
-Aside from being one of the greatest cities in the world, it is foreign enough to be interesting, but similar enough to not be overwhelming (it also has excellent links to the rest of Europe).
-This way, you’ll ease into traveling before heading off to non-English speaking countries.
+Aside from being one of the greatest cities in the world, it is foreign enough to be interesting, but similar enough to not be overwhelming (it also has excellent connections to the rest of Europe).
+This way, you’ll ease into traveling before heading off to non-English-speaking countries.